mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-06-20-Spring-MVC-architecture.md

 The Spring Web MVC framework is designed around the `DispatcherServlet`.

-🔍 What happens behind the scene when an HTTP request is sent to the server. <br />
+🔍 What happens behind the scene when an HTTP request is sent to the server: <br />

 1. Incoming Http request will be received by the Dispatcher servlet, which will send request URL to the HandlerMapper.<br />

 2. HandlerMapper will identify the appropriate request handler (controller) which is responsible to handle the request.
-After the HandlerMapper will send handler request details to DispatcherServlet.
+After the HandlerMapper will send handler request details to DispatcherServlet. <br />

+3. DispactherServlet will call the respective Controller class method.<br />

+4. Controller method will process the request and will send ModelAndView object to DispatcherServlet:
+  * Model
+  * View